Agentic Economic Modeling: Conjoint Analysis

 \section{Conjoint Analysis}

 Conjoint experiments reveal customer preferences by asking participants to evaluate or choose among products with varying attributes, showing which features matter most and the trade-offs they are willing to make.
 Large tech companies have used conjoint analysis to optimize feature configuration and attribute prioritization in product launches.
 However, conjoint studies are costly and slow: analyzing a single product typically requires hundreds of respondents, about thousands of dollars in marginal costs, and several weeks to complete—by which time results may already be outdated.
 To address this, we propose running experiments on only a small subset of participants (e.g., 10\% of the original scale) and using LLMs to simulate the remainder.
-This approach drastically reduces cost and time, but raises the key challenge of whether bias correction can yield accurate demand estimates from such limited human data.